 The Boston Public Library, established in 1848, houses 23 million items including a wealth of rare books and the personal library of John Adams.
 It's a focal point of Copley Square.

 The grand staircase with the exquisite Pierre Puvis de Chavannes murals.

-Al, Annamarie, and our niece Amy, enjoying dinner at Legal Seafoods.
+Al, Annamarie, and our niece Amy, enjoying dinner at Legal Seafoods in downtown Boston.

 A two day visit with Joe and Lynne at their Harwich Port home included a tour of Cape Cod.
 Al and Joe boarded the Coast Guard's 36 foot long rescue boat CG-36500.
 The Coast Guardsmen used CG-36500 to rescue 32 seamen

 in a severe February storm in 1952.
-The film "The Finest Hours" was based on the event.
+The film "The Finest Hours" was based on that event.

-Boston from the air on our flight to Halifax, Nova Scotia.
+Boston from the air on our flight to Halifax, Nova Scotia (NS).

-Our shuttle driver provided us with a historic perspective of Halifax.
-One key event; in 1917 the French ship "Mont Blanc" carrying TNT and benzol collided with another ship.
-The Halifax Explosion resulted in the death of 1,900 people and 9,000 injuries and it was the world's biggest non-nuclear explosion.
+Our shuttle driver from the airport to our downtown hotel provided us with a historic perspective of Halifax.
+One key event;in 1917 the French ship "Mont Blanc" carrying TNT and benzol collided with another ship.
+The Halifax Explosion resulted in the death of 1,900 people and 9,000 injuries and it was at the time the world's biggest non-nuclear explosion.
 Nearly the entire northern end of Halifax had to be rebuilt.

 Our Hop-On Hop-Off trolley guide provided an excellent narration throughout the two hour circuit.
 Our first stop was at the Halifax Public Gardens, one of the oldest formal Victorian gardens in North America it began as a private garden in 1753.